-With the appointment of M3 as the EPCM contractor, detailed engineering began during the quarter.
-The engineering focus has been on the crusher and leach pads, site roads and facilities layout while procurement has started on long lead items which includes the crushers, agglomerator and certain equipment for the Merrill Crowe circuit.
+M3 Engineering and Technology ("M3") of Tucson, AZ as the EPCM contractor continued with the detailed engineering and procurement during the quarter.
+The engineering for the heap leach pads and facilities layout were completed while engineering for the concrete and structural steel has begun.
+Certain equipment deliveries to site have begun and procurement has continued on longer lead items which includes equipment for the Merrill Crowe circuit.